callahantiff/PheKnowLator/resources/node_data/README.md

 ##### 🛑 ASSUMPTIONS 🛑
 **The algorithm makes the following assumptions:**
+- If metadata is provided, only those edges with nodes that have metadata will be created.
+All valid edges without meatdata     will be discarded.
 - All metadata data sets should be written to `./resources/node_data`
   - There will be one file per edge type and is labeled such that the edge type occurs at the beginning of the file (e.g. `chemical-gene_metadata.txt`).